JonasAlfredsson/anibg/README.md

 ### `dp2_conf` - `devilspie2`'s Config File
 This should be the path to the `.lua` configuration file that is used by `devilspie2` when resizing the video window of the MPV player.
-If you decided to placed it somewhere else than `~/.config/devilspie2/` you can change it here.
+If you decided to place it somewhere else than `~/.config/devilspie2/` you can change it here.

 ### `automaticResolution` - Automatic Resolution
-If you have a special video file, that is not recognized correctly by the automatic resizing function, you can turn this functionality off and manually edit the `MPV Wallpape.lua` file.
+If you have a special video file, that is not recognized correctly by the automatic resizing function, you can turn this functionality off and manually edit the `MPV Wallpaper.lua` file.
 Succeeding runs of `anibg` will then not perform any modifications to this config file, in order to not mess with your custom settings.